Ernestine Rose: Early life

-She was born on 13 January 1810 in Piotrków Trybunalski, Duchy of Warsaw, as Ernestine Louise Potowska.
+She was born on 13 January 1810 in Piotrków Trybunalski, Duchy of Warsaw, as Ernestine Louise Susmond Potowsky.
 Her father was a rabbi; her mother was the daughter of a wealthy businessman.
 Unusual for the time, she was educated and learned Hebrew.
 At the age of five, Rose began to "question the justice of a God who would exact such hardships" as the frequent fasts that her father performed.
 "I was a rebel at the age of five."
 As she grew older, she began to question her father more and more on religious matters.
 He told her, "A young girl does not want to understand the object of her creed, but to accept and believe it."
 She later said that she dated her disbelief and women's rights principles from that event.

 When she was sixteen her mother died and left her an inheritance.
 Her father, without her consent, betrothed her to a Jewish friend of his, to "bind her more closely to the bosom of the synagogue."
 Rose, not wanting to enter a marriage with a man she neither chose nor loved, confronted him, professing her lack of affection towards him and begging for release.
 However, Rose was a woman from a rich family, and he denied her plea.
 In a highly unusual move, Rose traveled to the secular civil court — a difficult trip in winter — where she pleaded her case herself.
 The court ruled in her favor, not only freeing her from her betrothal, but ruling that she could retain the full inheritance she received from her mother.
 Although she decided to relinquish the fortune to her father, she gladly took her freedom from betrothal.
 She returned home only to discover that in her absence her father had remarried, to a sixteen-year-old girl.
 The tension that developed eventually forced her to leave home at the age of seventeen.

 Rose then traveled to Berlin, where she found herself hampered by an antisemitic law that required all non-Prussian Jews to have a Prussian sponsor.
 She appealed directly to the king and was granted an exemption from the rule.
 Soon afterward, she invented perfumed paper for use as a room deodorizer, which she sold to fund her travels.